gkdreamz/mgrid/README.md

 Bugs and feature request are tracked on [GitHub](http://mgrid.mdnsolutions.com/issues)

 ##Frameworks Integration

+At the moment this grid is only available for Zend Framework 1.x (Sorry for that).

 ##Author

 Renato Medina - <medinadato@gmail.com> - <http://twitter.com/medinadato><br />
 See also the list of [contributors](https://github.com/medinadato/mgrid/contributors) which participated in this project.

 ##License